 Selling a dental practice is a major decision, and your reason for doing so should be seriously considered.
 Buyers will also want to know why you are selling up – so make sure you have a good reason.

 The entire process of selling a dental practice can take several years.
-It is best to give yourself a run-up of around two years before you hit the market.
+It is best to give yourself a run-up of around five years before you hit the market.
 This gives you time to prepare.
 You should use this time to ensure your practice is of a high standard.

 There are many steps to take between deciding to sell your practice and completing a sale.
 The major stages are: